Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 - Page permissions (ACLs) are currently not migrated into Xperience by Kentico.
 - Migration of page builder content is only available for Kentico Xperience 13.

-Additionally, you can define [custom migrations](../Migration.Tool.Extensions/README.md) to change the default behavior, for exampel to migrate page content to widgets in Xperience by Kentico.
+Additionally, you can define [custom migrations](../Migration.Tool.Extensions/README.md) to change the default behavior, for example to migrate page content to widgets in Xperience by Kentico.

 #### Page builder content